Grant-Gordon/scRNA-seq_Context_Conditional_Autoencoder/README.md

 ---
 ### 1) Edit `src/srcipts/main.py`
+Start by copying the and renaming the `template_main.py` to `main.py`.
+This is the Python entry point, and SSOT for training configuration.

 * Edit the name of your data directory and the glob pattern your data files follow
 (lines ~16-22)